-The Zika virus, a disease from the Flavivirus genus which is a member of the Flaviviridae family of viruses causes sickness in about 1 in 5 of the people who become infected by it.
-In those 20% the symptoms are generally mild and the disease is very unlikely to cause death.
+The Zika virus, a disease from the Flavivirus genus, a member of the Flaviviridae family of viruses, causes sickness in about 1 in 5 of the people who become infected by it.
+In those 20%, the symptoms are generally mild and the disease is very unlikely to cause death.

-It is also rare for a patient to require hospitalisation.
+It is also rare for a patient to require hospitalization.
 The virus affects both men and women and has also been found in babies born to infected mothers.

 The virus comes from the same family of viruses as dengue fever, West Nile virus and yellow fever.
 At times it can be mistaken for one of the other viruses which can have similar symptoms.

-Prior to the symptoms showing, incubation period could be between two to seven days.
-The main symptoms are listed below:
+Prior to the symptoms showing, the incubation period could be between two to seven days.
+The main symptoms are listed below.